ubc-provenance/orthrus/README.md

 ## Updates

+[2025.06.06] Orthrus is now available in [PIDSMaker](https://github.com/ubc-provenance/PIDSMaker)!

+[2025.06.05] Orthrus' weights are available.

-[2025.06.04] setup guidelines are now simplified.
+[2025.06.04] Installation guidelines are now simplified.
 The DARPA TC databases can be directly downloaded and installed locally.
 No need to fill them locally anymore.

 ## Setup